aberbegall/websockify/README.md

 The scope of the fork is only the websockify javascript version.
 The porpouse of this fork is to add these functionalites on top existing websockify script:
 - Support ssh port redirect on target
-- Support for handling multiple connections
+- Support for handling multiple connections simultaneously